YaroslavLitvinov/embucket/benchmark/README.md

 ## Overview

-This benchmark tool executes queries derived from TPC-H against both Snowflake and Embucket with cache-clearing operations to ensure clean, cache-free performance measurements.
+This benchmark tool executes queries from multiple benchmark suites (TPC-H, ClickBench, TPC-DS) against both Snowflake and Embucket with cache-clearing operations to ensure clean, cache-free performance measurements.
 For Snowflake, it uses warehouse suspend/resume operations.
 For Embucket, it restarts the Docker container before each query to eliminate internal caching.
 It provides detailed timing metrics including compilation time, execution time, and total elapsed time.

 ## TPC Legal Considerations